luohancfd/CFCFD-NG/doc/sphinx/publications-using-the-codes.rst

 #.
 James C, Gildfind D, Morgan RG, Jacobs PA and Zander F (2013) Designing and simulating high enthalpy expansion tube conditions.
 In: Proceedings of the 2013 Asia-Pacific International Symposium on Aerospace Technology, Takamatsu, Japan, (1-10).
 20-22 November 2013.

+#.
+James, CM, Gildfind, DG, Lewis, SW, Morgan, RG, and Zander, F (2017) Implementation of a state-to-state analytical framework for the calculation of expansion tube flow properties.
+Submitted to Shock Waves.

 Reference paper for IMOC
 ------------------------